fscorrupt/awesome-stars/README.md

 - [nektos/act](https://github.com/nektos/act) - Run your GitHub Actions locally 🚀
 - [grafana/loki](https://github.com/grafana/loki) - Like Prometheus, but for logs.
 - [wader/fq](https://github.com/wader/fq) - jq for binary formats
 - [crowdsecurity/crowdsec](https://github.com/crowdsecurity/crowdsec) - CrowdSec - the open-source and participative IPS able to analyze visitor behavior & provide an adapted response to all kinds of attacks.
-It also leverages the crowd power to generate a global CTI database to protect the user network.
+It also leverages the crowd power to generate a global CTI data
 - [slackhq/nebula](https://github.com/slackhq/nebula) - A scalable overlay networking tool with a focus on performance, simplicity and security
 - [cloudflare/utahfs](https://github.com/cloudflare/utahfs) - UtahFS is an encrypted storage system that provides a user-friendly FUSE drive backed by cloud storage.
 - [Cloudbox/autoscan](https://github.com/Cloudbox/autoscan) - Autoscan replaces the default Plex and Emby behaviour for picking up changes on the file system.